-SK: Can frequent shampooing or hard limy water promote the dandruff formation?
+SK: Can frequently uses of shampoo or hard limy water promote the dandruff formation?

 SK: Can somebody with an oily scalp still have dandruff?

 DH: Yes, that is possible.
 In the presence of very active sebaceous glands, the sebum – the oil that your hair naturally produces - causes the dandruff cells to stick together but they are still there.

 SK: Is it necessary to keep on using dandruff shampoo once a person has had dandruff problems?

 DH: No, with the proper hair care, dandruff is readily cured for the duration.
 It is not necessary to switch to dandruff shampoo for life.
 Whenever a person notices dandruff it can be reliably treated with very effective dandruff shampoos.
 Several active agents against dandruff are available.
-Zinc pyrithione for example fights the fungal overgrowth on the scalp and reduces excessive dandruff formation in the process, thus proving to be an effective remedy when seeking how to get rid of dandruff.
+Zinc pyrithione for example, fights the fungal overgrowth on the scalp and reduces excessive dandruff formation in the process, thus proving to be an effective remedy when seeking how to get rid of dandruff.

 SK: Are dandruff shampoos hard on the hair?

 DH: No, there is no reason to be concerned about the regular use of dandruff shampoo.
-It is alright to leave the dandruff shampoo on the scalp a little longer (about two minutes).
+It is alright to leave dandruff shampoo on the scalp a little longer than usual shampoo (about two minutes).
 This gives the active ingredients more time to act.
 I also recommend frequent shampooing to remove all loose dandruff.
 Hair tonics complement the use of dandruff shampoo and optimize the results.
 Leave-in hair tonics are also very effective when you're thinking of how to get rid of dandruff.

-- Once you have noticed dandruff, avoid additional irritation of the scalp due to hair colouring, straightening or perming
+- Once you have noticed dandruff, avoid additional irritation of the scalp due to hair coloring, straightening or perming

-- If your hair is dry and stressed dandruff shampoos may dry it out more.
-You should therefore use a rinse or cure after each shampoo and follow basic hair care tips
+- If your hair is dry and stressed, concetrated dandruff remedies may dry it out even further.
+You should therefore always rinse after each shampoo and follow basic hair care tips

 - Unhealthy eating habits and/or continued stress by themselves do not lead to dandruff but may quite conceivably exacerbate the condition